 Couples who struggle to communicate clearly and openly about their finances are more likely to fight about them instead.
 The most common form of this is failing to disclose debts to a partner as the relationship becomes more committed.

-One person might feel resentful of their spouse’s debt, or feel undervalued if their concerns about debt aren’t taken seriously.
-At the same time, the other spouse might avoid discussing their debt or get defensive.
+One person might feel resentful of their spouse’s debt or undervalued if their concerns about debt aren’t taken seriously.
+At the same time, the other spouse might avoid discussing their spending or get defensive.

 Couples can’t compromise on debt management